-Harry Osborn (Dane DeHann) is treated even worse by this screenplay.
+Harry Osborn (Dane DeHaan) is treated even worse by this screenplay.
 Harry in the comic books was Peter’s best friend in high school, and in this movie we are told that this was the case, but right out of the gate Dehann’s Harry is downright creepy and villainous, we never get to see the “good side” of Harry.
-Being told in clunky expository dialogue that people have history is poor screenwriting, if we are supposed to care what happens between two people we need some kind of actual groundwork laid for that.
+Being told in clunky expository dialogue that people have history is poor screenwriting if we are supposed to care what happens between two people we need some kind of actual groundwork laid for that.
 And, as with the character shift with Electro, it seemed really rushed.
-Harry goes from inheriting a billion dollar company to being betrayed, being ousted from his own company, and turned murderous psycho in record time.
+Harry goes from inheriting a billion-dollar company to being betrayed, being ousted from his own company, and turned murderous psycho in record time.
 The filmmakers have a lot of plot and characters to juggle so they don’t have time to slow down and develop them.
-Also the design of the Green Goblin is just terrible; it’s a cross between Feyd’ratha in David Lynch’s Dune and a leprous pirate ghost.
+Also, the design of the Green Goblin is just terrible; it’s a cross between Feyd’ratha in David Lynch’s Dune and a leprous pirate ghost.

 There was an element in the movie that really worked, any time Spider-Man is swinging through the city or bouncing around in combat it is pure cinema gold.
-It’s also the only parts of the film were the 3D effects show off.
+It’s also the only parts of the film where the 3D effects show off properly.
 Sadly whenever Andrew Garfield opens his mouth to talk I want someone to stick a sock in it.
 In Marc Webb’s first Spider-Man movie my biggest problem was that Peter Parker was a bit of a douche, well he amps that up to eleven for this sequel.
 Peter Parker was the one superhero I could relate to when I was a kid and to see him turned into a tool is depressing.
 Poor characters, awful pacing and terrible character designs have this film giving Spider-Man 3 a run for its money as the worst Spidey.